- What is the application deadline?

 Who should write my letters of recommendation?

 We require three letters of recommendation.
-We strongly encourage applicants to solicit one letter from a professional practicing in the field of human services, one letter from an academic reference, and one from an additional source of your own choosing.
+We strongly encourage applicants to solicit one letter from a professional practicing in the field of human services preferably a supervisor, one letter from an academic reference preferably a professor, and one from an additional source of your own choosing.
 Additionally, it is recommended that applicants to the Advanced Standing program ask their senior year field instructor to serve as one of the three required references.

 Give your references plenty of time to write letters, and ask them to return the letters to you so that you can submit them with your materials to the Graduate College.